Official advice for New Zealanders living and travelling overseas

 - On 13 November 2015, coordinated attacks took place across six different locations in Paris, killing 130 people and injuring over 350 others.

 Additional security measures and tighter border controls are now the norm, particularly in popular tourist areas and transport hubs.
-Public gatherings and access to tourist sites are subject to security controls.
+Public gatherings and access to tourist sites are subject to increased security controls.

 New Zealanders in France are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 Follow any instructions issued by the local authorities and exercise a high degree of vigilance in public places, including at tourist sites, places of worship, restaurants and bars, shopping areas, sporting and cultural events and transport hubs.
+In the event of an attack, leave the area as soon as it is safe to do so.

 Small-scale attacks by a local independence movement in Corsica cannot be discounted.
 While government buildings are usually the target of these attacks, there is the potential for foreigners to be incidentally harmed.